-Library users have two options to request remediated, accessible versions of inaccessible digital/electronic documents from the MSU Libraries' collection.
+Library users with disabilities have three options to request remediated, accessible versions of inaccessible digital/electronic documents from the MSU Libraries' collection.

 E-mail the MSU Libraries remediation team (email@example.com) requesting that library documents be remediated.
 Requests will be handled internally in a completely confidential manner.
 Please include the following in your request:

 - Include a complete citation and a link to the library resource(s)/material(s) you would like remediated.

 - Specify any preferred file formats and/or any assistive tools/technology you normally use to access electronic materials and files.

 Indicate the date when you need the materials.
 We will do our best to meet this date, but certain remediation requests take quite a bit of time.
 We therefore request as much advance notice as possible.